-There is often a great affective disconnect , a difficulty with emotional signaling that can root from environmental issues such as severe deprivation or abuse or biological factors that limits a child’s capacity to interact fully with others (such as ASD children or children with disability involving motor planning, auditory, visual-spatial processing or sensory modulation abilities.)
-When there is great emotion and a limited ability to either respond to, comprehend, or navigate and orchestrate through our emotional states, these intense emotional states (emotional deprivation, fear, rage,neediness) are quickly linked to fight or flight reactions which ultimately are directly discharged through action.
+Sometimes meltdowns happen due to an affective disconnect.
+Difficulty with emotional signaling can be at the root.
+Factors contributing to those issues could include environmental ones such as severe deprivation or abuse.
+Biological factors can also limit a child’s capacity to interact fully with others.
+Biological factors may include such things as ASD or disability involving motor planning, auditory, visual-spatial processing, and/or sensory modulation.
+Issues like these can limit the ability to either respond to, comprehend, navigate or orchestrate responses through our emotional states.
+These intense emotional states are quickly linked to fight or flight reactions which ultimately are directly discharged through action.

 Learning how to navigate or respond takes re-learning of missed developmental opportunities.
-Usually,this means nurturing the development that needs to be in place in order to handle automatic upset, however there are times when the child will resort to older, more familiar, more known methods to “navigate.”
-This may be one of those times when the therapist needs to allow a child their reaction and go through this with the child safely, allowing the child to experience safe, non-catastrophic results.
+This means nurturing the development that needs to be in place.
+Development is needed in order to handle automatic upset.
+However, there are times when the child will resort to older, more familiar, more known methods to “navigate” emotions.
+This may be one of those times when the therapist needs to allow a child their reaction and implementing supports that help the child navigate and experience safe, non-catastrophic results.

-Let’s go back to the “Jack in the Box” learning theory (https://backmountainmusictherapy.com/2013/10/music-play-to-override-developmental-delays/).
-This theory described how a typically developing child learns in a healthy environment.
-The baby’s mother turns the handle on the Jack in the Box.
-The clown jumps out and the baby looks to it’s mother with uncertainty, sees it’s mother laugh with bright, inviting, affectionate eyes.
-The baby realizes that this is fun, this is a game, see how Mommy looks?
-The baby giggles back, and the scenario is replayed as Mom entertains the baby and receives affectionate laughter.
-The baby in turn, giggles, smiles and flirts with Mom to continue this emotional exchange.
+The little one giggles back and the scenario is replayed as Mom entertains the baby and receives affectionate laughter.
+The baby, in turn, giggles, smiles and flirts with Mom to continue this emotional exchange.
 This turns into a rhythmic, back and forth cycle where the child learns what is catastrophic, affectionate, pleasant, and unpleasant.
-The more these type of interactions occur over time, the more the child learns what is pleasant or not, and as unpleasantness is greeted with comforting nurturance, the more the child is able to delay, reflect, comprehend, and navigate.
+The more these types of interactions occur over time, the more the child processes what is pleasant or not.
+Unpleasantness is greeted with comforting nurturance building the ability of the child to delay, reflect, comprehend, and navigate unpleasant emotions.

-But what happens to the child that does not interact with it’s mother when the Jack pops out of the box?
-Perhaps the child has biological deficits which do not allow this interaction to proceed.
+But what happens to the child that has difficulty processing the environment?
+Perhaps the child has biological deficits that do not allow this interaction to proceed.
 Perhaps, due to severe deprivation, depression, or other environmental issues, the mother does not respond.
 What does the child do or learn?
 What happens to this child as time continues and needed interactions do not occur?
-The child develops no ability to process.
-When overwhelming emotions occur, action immediately takes place (crying, tantruming, etc).
+The child lacks the ability to process.
+When overwhelming emotions occur, action, catastrophic response, immediately takes place

 Antoinette Morrison MT-BC